Scalgon are the UK’s leading experts in limescale removal. Primarily the descaling

 hydrochloric acid.
 We don’t usually access the drinking water part of your system,

-may deduct £25 if you pay in advance by bank transfer.
+there, then it is required that you pay in advance by bank transfer.

 Thermal store water heaters (like Gledhill products - see left) shouldn’t be confused